• Skip to main content

 Summary

 • yaruki – やる気 (やるき) : a noun meaning ‘motivation’ in Japanese.
-Depending on the situation and context, this can also mean ‘willingness’ or ‘eagerness’.
-The two components of this word, “yaru” and “ki”, literally mean ‘a will to do something’ in Japanese.
-This is the basic concept lying under the meanings.
+Depending on the context and situation, this can also mean ‘willingness’ or ‘eagerness’.
+This noun consists of two components, “yaru” and “ki”, which literally mean ‘a will to do something’ in Japanese.
+This literal interpretation is more or less in line with the actual meanings, I think.

 Hope my explanations are understandable and helpful for Japanese learners.